 ‘Other than ajiaco, sancocho and bandeja paisa – best cooked in Cundiboyacense in the highlands – try mote de queso [a cheese and yam soup, originally from the Atlantic coast], tamales [corn dough stuffed with different fillings, before being wrapped in leaves to be steamed], lechona tolimense [suckling pig], ternera a la llanera [barbecued veal], and posta negra [Colombian-style black beef] of Cartagena, which is my favourite, alongside many more wonderful dishes.’

 ‘Go to Usaquen.
-This was a small town on the outskirts of Bogotá, but as the city grew, the town and city merged together.
-It has a small town atmosphere, but it’s in the middle of a huge metropolis of 10-million people.
-It’s full of restaurants and bars, as well as a flea market each weekend; it is a must for every tourist that comes to Bogotá.’
+This was a small town on the outskirts of Bogotá, but as the city grew the town and city merged together.
+It has a small-town atmosphere, but it’s in the middle of a huge metropolis of 10 million people.
+It’s full of restaurants and bars, as well as a flea market each weekend.
+It’s a must for every tourist that comes to Bogotá.’

 ‘All of the walled city within Cartagena is beautiful; for me it’s one of the most beautiful places in the world.
-It is a colonial city, which has been refurbished exquisitely, and It’s full of small boutique hotels and trendy restaurants; you could eat in a different restaurant for an entire month without going back to the same place.
+It’s a colonial city that has been refurbished exquisitely, and it’s full of small boutique hotels and trendy restaurants – you could eat in a different restaurant for an entire month without going back to the same place.
 We have a lovely restaurant there called El Gobernador By Rausch.’

 El Gobernador By Rausch, Calle Del Sargento Mayor N. 6-87, Cartagena.